Reviewed by C.H. Weaver M.D., Medical Editor 2/2019

 Although newer approaches to treatment have improved outcomes for people with MCL, most people will eventually experience a relapse.
 Given the limitations of standard treatments, people with MCL may wish to participate in a clinical trial.
 Clinical trials are studies that evaluate the effectiveness and safety of new cancer drugs or cancer treatment strategies.
 Good sources of information about ongoing clinical trials include the patient’s cancer treatment team and the website of the National Cancer Institute.

-Some of the drug combinations used to treat MCL are more intensive than others.
+There are several drug combinations used to treat MCL are some are more intensive than others.
 Because more intensive treatments tend to have more side effects, they are often reserved for younger patients or patients in good overall health.

 - Leukeran (chlorambucil)